KettleKiller/RandomSong-Plugin-For-UltimakerCura/README.md

 # Gsong Player:
 ## How to Use:

-1. Open the Gsong Player.py file,if it doesn't work open cmd and write `Python {Path to .py file}` then press enter.
+1.Download and open the Gsong Player.py file,if it doesn't open, open cmd and write `Python {Path to .py file}` then press enter.

 2.Click the "Load File" button to select a .gsong file to play.